Wedding at Cana: Interpretation

 Some commentators have speculated about the identity of the unnamed bridegroom.
 One tradition, represented by Thomas Aquinas among others, holds that the bridegroom was John the Evangelist himself, a tradition that goes back to Bede.
 PECUSA Bishop John Spong suggests in his book Born of a Woman that the event was the wedding of Jesus himself to Mary Magdalene.
 In 1854, at a time when polygamy was an element of mainstream practice of the Church of Jesus Christ of Latter-day Saints, the Latter-day Saint elder Orson Hyde made a similar suggestion, arguing that Jesus was a polygamist and that the event at Cana was his wedding to Mary Magdalene, Martha and Mary of Bethany.
 However, the idea that Jesus was married to Mary Magdalene is usually dismissed by scholars as pseudohistorical.

 Studying Jesus in comparative mythology, the story of the transformation of water into wine bears some resemblance to a number of stories that were told about the ancient Greek god Dionysus, who among others was said to fill with wine the empty barrels that had been left locked inside a temple overnight.
 However, scholars generally agree that the Gospel of John was written by a community of Jewish Christians who had recently been excommunicated by the local synagogue for recognizing Jesus as the Messiah, leading some to conclude that it would be making it unlikely the possibility that the Gospel was influenced by ancient Greek mythology.
 Bart Ehrman argues that the idea that the image of Jesus was influenced by ancient pagan mythology is usually dismissed by scholars as a fringe theory.

 The view of the valley looking out towards Nazareth, from Khirbet Qana, would have predominantly been of grape vines, as archeologists have found evidence of 1st-century wine production.
 The early 6th-century writer Antoninus Placentinus observed about Nazareth in his day: "it excels in wine and oil, fruits and honey."
 So, if a miracle of turning water into wine had actually occurred at the site, it would likely have had allegorical significance for observers familiar with Greek mythology.

-The German theologian Friedrich Justus Knecht (died 1921) points out three lessons that are to be drawn from this account at Cana:
+The German theologian Friedrich Justus Knecht points out three lessons that are to be drawn from this account at Cana: